top of page

 Status: Obsolete

-From 1994 to 2004 Ibanez used a Korean-made clone of the Takeuchi OEM straight-edge Lo-TRS called the "Lo-TRS II" which was fitted to some entry-level Ibanez guitars built in Korea by Cort.
+From 1994 to 2004 Ibanez used a Korean-made copy of the Takeuchi OEM straight-edge Lo-TRS called the "Lo-TRS II" which was fitted to some entry-level Ibanez guitars built in Korea by Cort.
 Japanese guitars were otherwise built with the higher-quality original Lo-TRS.
 The Ibanez parts number for the lefty Lo-TRS II is 2CL1LC34B for black and 2CL1LC34K for Cosmo black.
 It has a collar-mounted tremolo arm.

 Left handed Ibanez models that received the Lo-TRS II were the Korean-made 1994-1999 RG470L, the 1998-2004 S470L, and the 1997-2000 JEM555L.